 Competitive salary and benefits continue to be the leading talent attractors.
 However, what will really set companies apart from other competitors is how they adjust their offerings to new candidate demands, and how these are effectively translated through the virtual hiring process.

 I’d like to recall the cheesy metaphor of the phoenix rebirth that I mentioned at the beginning of this article.
 Hybrid recruiting has certainly transformed the talent acquisition business.
 Virtual recruiting tools, networking platforms, and virtual career fairs are here to stay.
-When these technological tools are strategically combined with in-person recruiting, it broadens the scope of recruitment and helps keep organisations competitive.
+When these technological tools are strategically combined with in-person recruiting, it broadens the scope of an effective recruitment process and helps keep organisations competitive.